Connecticut Cats Lost and Found

 Be sure to check every where when you think your kitty is missing.
 Sometimes your kitty may hide in the most unexpected places.
 Just this month, we heard on our local television that a seven-month-old kitten somehow got in the engine compartment of the family vehicle when the family was getting ready for their ski trip in New Hampshire. the kitten was not discovered until the family arrived at

 at their destination 100 miles from home.
-Stephanie Cook heard some noise what seemed was coming from the family car.
-She asked her husband to open the hood and there was the kitten!
-Fortunately,kitten had found a little spot to
+Stephanie Cook heard some noise what seemed was coming from the family car.She asked her husband to open thehood and there was the kitten!
+Fortunately, kitty had found a little spot to hide and kept from being harmed.

 At connecticutcatslostandfound.org your ad posting is for free for as long as you wish.
 Just e-mail your ad to: